 Joint ventures between two or more existing entities may take shape in different ways.
-The existing organizations may simply enter into an agreement to work together or pool resources for a specific purpose, or may opt to form a new entity for the purpose of conducting their joint business.
-Regardless of which form the joint venture takes, there are many issues that must be considered and explicitly agreed upon.
+The existing organizations may simply enter into an agreement to work together or pool resources for a specific purpose or may opt to form a new entity for the purpose of conducting their joint business.
+Regardless of which form the joint venture takes, there are many issues that must be considered and explicitly agreed upon, especially with larger organizations.
 Failure to anticipate and address issues may lead to costly conflict, a breakdown of the joint venture or even litigation.

 To ensure that you have thoroughly considered all issues and contingencies and that your contract or formation documents accurately reflect the intentions of all parties, work with a commercial lawyer experienced in the formation of joint ventures.

 Considerations in the Formation of Joint Ventures

 When your company enters into a joint venture with another organization, some key issues you will have to consider and resolve include:

 - Will the joint venture be formed as a new business entity, such as a partnership or LLC?